shaily99/advice/README.md

 # Advice
 A repository of links with advice related to grad school applications, research, phd etc related to (usually but not always) CS, NLP, and ML.
+Some resources may be sourced from one of the other resource links.

 #### Contributing
 If you come across posts/tweet-threads/blogs/podcasts that belong here, feel free to create a pull request.